EliteApex/LoL-international-vs-Tier1-Performances/README.md

 - *"creepscore"* corresponds to the total sum of the minions and monsters killed by the players on the team.

 The question at hand: **Do teams perform differently depending on whether they are playing on a regional stage or on an international stage?**

+# Cleaning and EDA (Exploratory Data Analysis)

+## Data Cleaning:

+As part of our project, we took several steps to clean and refine the data to make it more useful and accessible.
+Our process involved the following steps:

+- We created a new column called 'creepscore' by combining the 'minionkills' and 'monsterkills' columns.
+This helped us to represent these measures more accurately and effectively.
+- We streamlined the dataset by removing all irrelevant columns, and keeping only the most relevant ones for our analysis.
+These columns are: 'gameid', 'league', 'datacompleteness', 'teamname', 'result', 'kills', 'dragons', 'elders', 'heralds', 'barons', 'towers', 'visionscore', and 'creepscore'.
+- To assess the performance of the teams, we developed a formula that incorporates several of the remaining columns.
+We then created a new column called 'performance' that reflects our calculations, giving us a reliable way to measure and compare team performance.
+- Another step we took was to create a new column called 'gametype'.
+This column identifies whether the game played was international or regional, providing us with a valuable way to later on group by and analyze the data.